-Considered as a whole, this psalm is more about the faithfulness of God than anything else.
-God is the central character here—the one who laughs at the wicked because he sees their day coming (v.
-13), the one who upholds the righteous (v.
-17), the one who is generous and gives (v.
-21), the one who establishes the steps of his people (v.
-23) and doesn’t forsake his own (v.
-25).
+Considered as a whole, this psalm is about the faithfulness of God more than anything else.
+God is the central character here—the One who laughs at the wicked because He sees their day coming (v.
+13), the One who upholds the righteous (v.
+17), the One who is generous and gives (v.
+21), the One who establishes the steps of his people and doesn’t forsake His own (vv.
+23, 25).

 What we find in verses 3–8 is how we’re supposed to live in light of a faithful, sovereign God.
 Last week we saw the command for joy.
 This week we see the call to faith:

-Commit your way to the Lord; trust in him…Be still before the Lord and wait patiently for him; fret not yourself…restrain from anger, and forsake wrath!
+Commit your way to the Lord; trust in him…Be still before the Lord and wait patiently for him; fret not yourself…refrain from anger, and forsake wrath!
 Fret not yourself…

-I like the idea of jotting these verbs down on an index card and drilling them into our minds.
+I like the idea of jotting these verbs down on an index card and drilling them into my mind.
 After all, this is how we should live.
 But the most glorious truth here—the life-changing truth—is not what we do, but who God is.

 Jesus stepped into this world as the long-awaited Messiah.
-All of God’s promises find their “Yes!” in him.
-The steadfast love of God finds its masterpiece in his work.
-Jesus was utterly perfect, righteous, good—but he went to the cross condemned.
+All of God’s promises find their “Yes!” in Him.
+The steadfast love of God finds its masterpiece in His work.
+Jesus was utterly perfect, righteous, good—but He went to the cross condemned.
 He suffered in the place of sinners like you and me.
-He absorbed the punishment we deserved for our utter depravity, unrighteousness, evil.
+He absorbed the punishment we deserved for our utter depravity, unrighteousness, and evil.
 He died.
 He was buried.
-Then on the third day he was raised from the dead in victory.
-God has shown us his love.
+Then on the third day, He was raised from the dead in victory.
+God has shown us His love.

-He is the God so righteous that every sin must be punished; and yet he is the God so gracious that Jesus became our sacrifice.
-We see that the God who is strong enough to do whatever he wants (Psalm 135:6) is the God who is good enough not to spare his own Son but give him up for us all (Romans 8:32).
+He is the God so righteous that every sin must be punished; and yet He is the God so gracious that Jesus became our sacrifice.
+We see that the God who is strong enough to do whatever He pleases (Psalm 135:6) is the God who is good enough not to spare His own Son but to give Him up for us all (Romans 8:32).

 This is our God.
-So you can commit your way to him.
-You can trust him.
+You can commit your way to Him.
+You can trust Him.
 You can be still and wait patiently for a God like this.
 You don’t have to fret.
-You don’t need to be anger.
-Do you see who he is?
+You don’t need to be anxious.
+Do you see who He is?
 Do you see his power and love?
 He will not let you down.

-Which action in verses 3–8 do you personally have the hardest time doing?
+Which action in verses 3–8 do you have the hardest time doing?

-Whatever that action is, what truth about God provides a foundation for why you can do it?
+What truth about God provides a foundation for why you can do that hard thing?